derickmoncado/Quantum/README.md

-# Quantum — a Frontend Starter Kit
+# Quantum — A Front End Starter Kit
 Quantum is a Bootstrapped, Gulp-powered, Sassified, frontend boilerplate with Browsersync, hot reloading, and the Bourbon Sass library.
 All built on top of Handlebars.js for easy HTML templating.

 ### Features